pnp/List-Formatting/view-samples/emotions-format/README.md

 ## Summary

-This sample recreate the selection of emotions emojis based on html unicode in 2 formats **Emotions-single-format** and **Emotions-format**.
+This sample allow the selection of emotions emojis based on html unicode in 2 formats **Emotions-single-format** and **Emotions-format**.

 - **Emotions-single-format**:
   - This format display emotion emojis of current user.
 This format required the field **"Emotion"**.